lihil-3/ROS2-Humble-Installation--task4/README.md

 Hello World: 3
 Hello World: 4

-This confirmed that the ROS 2 Talker node was running successfully.
+The continuous messages confirmed that the ROS 2 Talker node was running successfully.

 The node was stopped using:

 Ctrl + C

+📸 Screenshot

 ⸻

-9. Problems Encountered and Solutions
+⚠️ 9.
+Problems Encountered and Solutions

-Problem 1 – WSL Command Not Recognized
+🔴 Problem 1 – WSL Command Not Recognized

-At the beginning, the command:
+At the beginning, the following command was not recognized by PowerShell:

 wsl --install

-was not recognized by PowerShell.

-Solution:
+💡 Solution

-The required Windows features were enabled manually using DISM commands for WSL and Virtual Machine Platform.
+The required Windows features were enabled manually using DISM commands:

+dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
+dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

+After restarting the computer, WSL was successfully configured.

 ⸻

-Problem 2 – WSL Required an Update
+🟠 Problem 2 – WSL Required an Update

 When configuring WSL 2, the system indicated that WSL required an update.

-Solution:
+💡 Solution

+WSL was updated using:

 wsl --update

-After updating WSL, version 2 was successfully configured.
+After the update, WSL 2 was successfully configured using:

+wsl --set-default-version 2

 ⸻

-Problem 3 – lsb_release Command Typing Error
+🟡 Problem 3 – lsb_release Command Typing Error

-Initially, the Ubuntu version command was entered incorrectly.
+The Ubuntu version command was initially entered incorrectly.

-The incorrect command was:
+❌ Incorrect Command

 lsb_release-a

-The correct command was:
+✅ Correct Command

 lsb_release -a

-The correct command successfully displayed Ubuntu 22.04.5 LTS.
+The correct command successfully displayed:

+Ubuntu 22.04.5 LTS

 ⸻

-Problem 4 – ros2 --version Command
+🟢 Problem 4 – ros2 --version Command

-The command:
+The following command did not provide the expected version information:

 ros2 --version

-did not provide the expected version information.

-Solution:
+💡 Solution

 The ROS installation was verified using the ROS diagnostic tool instead:

 ros2 doctor

-The result showed:
+The result was:

 All 5 checks passed.

+The Talker node was also successfully executed:

+ros2 run demo_nodes_cpp talker

-The Talker node was also successfully executed, providing an additional confirmation that ROS 2 was working correctly.
+The node published continuous Hello World messages, confirming that ROS 2 was working correctly.

 ⸻

-10. Screenshots
+📸 10.
+Screenshots

 Ubuntu 22.04 Version

-The Ubuntu installation was verified using lsb_release -a.
+Ubuntu 22.04.5 LTS was successfully installed and verified.

-ROS 2 Installation
+ROS 2 Humble Installation

 ROS 2 Humble Desktop was successfully installed.

 ROS 2 Doctor

-All ROS diagnostic checks passed successfully.
+All five ROS diagnostic checks passed successfully.

 ROS 2 Talker